-Ideally, major canonical works should be read not during but before an academic study of philosophy.
+Major canonical works should be read not during but before an academic study of philosophy.
 Traditionally, the task of universities is to provide not the basic introduction, but critical guidance for the understanding of works already known.
-Familiarity with major works should be acquired at school or at home.
-In most cases, this approach is no longer practicable.
-However, previous knowledge of major works will make your philosophy study more productive.
+Familiarity should be acquired at school or at home.
+Previous knowledge of major works will make your philosophy study more productive.

-Moreover, those who only came into contact with major works during their study should reread them after university.
+Those who only read major works during their study should reread them after university.
 Why?
 Because, at university, these works are expected to be read in unrealistic time frames.
-Not everybody is at ease with reading Kant's Critique of Pure Reason in two weeks.
-If such is your first encounter with any major work, you should reread them later in more tranquillity.
+Not everybody is at ease with reading the Critique of Pure Reason in two weeks.
+The time for discussing such works may be limited as well.

-While reading philosophical texts before or after university, do not let yourself be carried away by first impressions.
-Rather, you should always seek to share and discuss it with others.
-Reading groups, however informal and imperfect, are an essential complement to your private studies.
+While reading philosophical texts, do not let yourself be carried away by first impressions.
+Never read a text only once.
+You should also seek to share and discuss your impressions with others.
+Reading groups, however imperfect, are an essential complement.

 This is reading list suitable for those who wish to improve their knowledge of Western philosophy.
-While some titles can serve as a general introduction to philosophy, others will allow readers to deepen their general knowledge.
+While some titles can serve as a general introduction to philosophy, others will allow you to deepen your general knowledge.

 The list was devised both for prospective students and for committed autodidacts.
 For a general introduction, a good place to start is Plato.
 Although Plato’s thoughts have been widely refuted, there is hardly a philosophical subject which was not introduced by Plato.
 The dialogue form also makes arguments more accessible to beginners.

-In the selection below, Plato's works should be read in the given order of complexity.
-However, no dialogue of Plato should be wholly neglected.
-Knowledge or Plato's entire work is useful as an introduction to philosophical thinking.
+In the selection below, Plato’s works should be read in the given order of complexity.
+However, knowledge or Plato’s entire work is useful as an introduction to philosophical thinking.
 The same applies to the (philosophical) works of Aristotle and Immanuel Kant.

 Despite excellent translations, good knowledge of Ancient Greek and German is very enriching for your study.
 A good reader should be able to consult any passage in the original.
 If this is not possible, basic notions of grammar and technical vocabulary will also prove useful.